CMSCure logo

 Parameters:

-• key (string): The key for the desired image (e.g., 'hero_banner').
+• key (string): The key for the desired string (e.g., 'welcome_title').

 Returns:

-string | null - The CDN-optimized image URL or null if not found.
+string | null — The localized string or null/defaultValue.

 Parameters: